jontiben/eu4-history-explorer/README.md

 ehe will read an EU4 savefile (ending in .eu4, non-ironman, compressed or uncompressed) and create maps of the file's history at specified points.
 It currently supports the following mapmodes:
 - Political (colored according to ingame color)
-- Control (randomly assigned map colors)
+- Control (colored according to ingame color)
+- Combined (colored according to ingame color, combination of political and control)
 - Religious (randomly assigned map colors)
 - Cultural (randomly assigned map colors)